Participating in an employer-sponsored retirement plan is one of the best ways to save for retirement – especially if they match your contributions.

 What is a SEP IRA?

-This type of retirement plan allows business owners to contribute to both their employees’ retirement savings and their own by investing in a SEP IRA (Simplified Employee Pension Individual Retirement Account) for each participant.
+A SEP IRA (Simplified Employee Pension Individual Retirement Account) is a profit-sharing plan that allows business owners to contribute to both their employees’ retirement savings and their own.
 These types of accounts are very similar to traditional IRAs, and follow the same rules for investments, distributions, and rollovers.
-Like traditional IRAs, SEP IRAs will allow any earnings to grow tax-deferred until you withdraw them when you are retired.
+Like traditional IRAs, SEP IRAs generally allow any earnings to grow tax-deferred until you withdraw them later.
 Keep in mind that contributions must be cash and cannot be property.

-However, despite their similarities, SEP IRAs and traditional IRAs are very different when it comes to contribution limits, and who can contribute.
-Anyone can contribute to a traditional IRA, but SEP IRAs are meant for employees of small businesses and individuals who are self-employed.
-There are some eligibility requirements, though, that may be a little more restrictive than other available plans.
+However, despite their similarities, SEP IRAs and traditional IRAs are very different when it comes to contribution limits.
+Anyone can contribute to a traditional IRA, but only the employer can make profit-sharing contributions to a SEP IRA.
+Some SEP IRA plans also allow regular traditional IRA contributions for those that don’t want to open a separate traditional IRA account.
+Keep in mind SEP IRAs have some eligibility requirements that make them a little more restrictive than other available plans.
 Consult a professional for a complete list.

 SEP IRA Contribution Limits